Hyperstatistics: Discussions and applications of hyperstatistics

 Furthermore, we have applied our hyperstatistics approach to experiments in the field of high-energy Physics.
 The data set shown in Fig.\,\ref{Fig-4} depicts the transverse momentum $p_T$ distribution for $p$-Pb collisions in the frame of the ALICE collaboration \cite{alice}.

 It is remarkable that the most accurate fit to this data set is obtained by using our approach in terms of a $q$-exp embodying an averaged $p_T$, i.e., $\langle p_T \rangle$.
 This is particularly true because of the intrinsic $p_T$ distribution associated with the $p$-Pb collisions, which is nicely captured by hyperstatistics.
 Note that fitting the data set using our framework properly captures the behaviour of the data set over the entire $p_T$ measured range, providing thus a more accurate description of the experimental data.
-Remarkably, the value of $q = 1.143$ obtained in the frame of our proposal of hyperstatistics is in line with that reported in Ref.\,\cite{Deppman2020} regarding the Yang-Mills field theory for the p $+$ p collisions.
+Remarkably, the value of $q = 1.143$ obtained in the frame of our proposal of hyperstatistics is in line with that reported in Ref.\,\cite{Deppman2020} regarding the Yang-Mills field theory for the $pp$ collision.
+Yet, we emphasize that even though the low $p_T$ region is governed by thermal effects while the high $p_T$ one is not \cite{rostovtsev}, the resulting transverse momentum distribution in the whole range can be effectively described by hyperstatistics.